msn08/eco_forcasting/final_code/README.md

   - Out-of-sample comparaisons
   - Pseudo out-of-sample evaluation

-final_code.test.R: Code with trend vaccinations as xreg
+final_code_test.R: Code with trend vaccinations as xreg
   - True out-of-sample evaluation
   - Pseudo out-of-sample evaluation
   - Policy comparaison (needs to be reworked)

+final_code_policy.R: Code with trend vaccinations as xreg as well as the policies, and literature on the policies
+  - True out-of-sample evaluation
+  - Pseudo out-of-sample evaluation
+  - Policy comparaison
+  - Coverage comparaison (% of people vaccinated)